 By: Sharon Aron Baron

-The city is holding a special election in March for to raise $75 million through general bonds.
+The city is holding a special election in March to raise $77 million through general bonds.
 Whether or not voters pass the bonds, the special election will still come in at a hefty cost for taxpayers.

-Even though there is a general election on November 6, the commission voted to move forward and hold a special election on March 13 for voters to either approve or deny three general obligation bonds.
+Although there is a general election on November 6, the commission voted to move forward and hold a special election on March 13 for voters to either approve or deny three general obligation bonds.
 According to the Broward Supervisor of Elections Office, the special election will cost Coral Springs taxpayers up to $190,000.
-By putting the bond vote on the November ballot along with the other state and local elections would cost the city significantly less money.
+By putting the bond vote on the November ballot, along with the other state and local elections, it would cost the city significantly less money.